JuM24/HA-and-dementia-in-UKBB/README.md

 Code to reproduce emulation of target trial for the effect of the use of hearing aids on dementia in people with hearing loss in UKBB.

 ## Required files
+The below table lists the UK Biobank field IDs that are required for the analyses.

 Field ID | Description
 ----------- | -----